-Prior to joining SRI's Center for Technology in Learning, Bienkowski was a senior computer scientist, and later, director, of SRI's Applied Artificial Intelligence Technology Program.
+Before joining SRI Education, Bienkowski was a senior computer scientist and, later, director of SRI's Applied Artificial Intelligence Technology Program.

-Bienkowski has a B.S. degree in psychology and computer science from Wayne State University and an M.S. and Ph.D. in computer science from the University of Connecticut.
+Bienkowski has a B.S. in computer science and psychology from Wayne State University and an M.S. and Ph.D. in computer science from the University of Connecticut.